All Flashcards

 What is Translational Kinetic Energy?

-The kinetic energy an object possesses due to its linear motion.
+Energy an object possesses due to the motion of its center of mass.

 What is the effect of increasing angular velocity on rotational kinetic energy?